Joe Bendik: Columbus Crew SC

 On December 27, 2018, Bendik's rights were acquired by Columbus Crew SC in exchange for $50,000 in targeted allocation money.

 Philadelphia Union

 On July 19, 2019, Bendik was traded to the Philadelphia Union for a second-round pick in the 2020 MLS SuperDraft.
 Bendik's contract expired with Philadelphia following their 2020 season.
 He re-signed with the club on March 5, 2021.
 Bendik again re-signed with the Union following their MLS Eastern Conference Championship season in 2022 on a one-year deal for the 2023 season.
 Bendik was elevated to the Union's No. 2 goalkeeper following the trade of Matt Freese to the New York City Football Club.

+On December 4, 2023, the Philadelphia Union announced that they have confirmed Bendik's departure.

+Vancouver Whitecaps

+On February 17, 2024, it was announced Bendik signed a contract with Vancouver Whitecaps through the 2024 season with a club option to extend for 2025.

+Coaching career

+On January 8, 2025, Bendik joined the coaching staff of the Chicago Fire as the assistant goalkeeping coach.

 International career

 Bendik has represented the United States at the under-17, under-18 and under-20 levels.
 On June 3, Bendik was named as one of six goalkeepers in Bruce Arena's preliminary 40-man roster for the 2017 Gold Cup, although he was left off the final 23-man squad.